26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 (ii).
 The type size of the content within the box must be no less than 8 points, and footnotes must be in type sizes no less than 6 points.

 (iii).
-All titles and headings must be bolded to ensure readability.
+All titles and headings must be bolded to ensure readability and they are distinguished from other information.

-You must declare ingredients with DVs in descending order of predominance, i.e., ingredients present in the highest concentrations must be listed first.
+You must declare ingredients with Daily Values (DVs) in descending order of predominance, i.e., ingredients in the highest concentrations must be listed first.

 However, vitamins, minerals, and electrolytes must be listed together in the following order:

-Vitamin A, vitamin C, vitamin D, vitamin E, vitamin K, thiamin, riboflavin, niacin, vitamin B6, folate, vitamin B12, biotin, pantothenic acid, calcium, iron, phosphorus, iodine, magnesium, zinc, selenium, copper, manganese, chromium, molybdenum, chloride, sodium, and potassium.
+Vitamin A, vitamin C, vitamin D, vitamin E, vitamin K, thiamin, riboflavin, niacin, vitamin B6, folate and folic acid, vitamin B12, biotin, pantothenic acid, choline, calcium, iron, phosphorus, iodine, magnesium, zinc, selenium, copper, manganese, chromium, molybdenum, chloride, sodium, potassium, and fluoride.

 You may use synonyms in parentheses for the following dietary ingredients.